i2geo/GeoSkills/README.md

 GeoSkills
 =========

-The ontology of competencies, concepts, and levels of the i2geo platform.
+The ontology of capacities, concepts, and levels of the i2geo platform.